Hidden-charm Hexaquarks from Lattice QCD: extrapolation of hadrons

-In this appendix, we have collected the masses for the $K, D, D_s, \Lambda, \Xi, \Omega, \Lambda_c, \Xi_c, \eta_c$ and $J/\psi$ on the four ensembles.
-After the continuum and physical pion extrapolation, the results for these hadrons are collected in Fig.~\ref{fig:ratio_hadron}.
+In this appendix, we have collected the masses for the $K, D, D_s, \Lambda, \Xi, \Omega, \Lambda_c, \Xi_c, \eta_c$ and $J/\psi$ on the five ensembles.
+After the continuum and physical pion extrapolation, shown in Fig.5, the results for these hadrons are collected in Tab.~\ref{tab:ordinary_meson}. \\ \\ \\ \begin{widetext}